 Malaga in the daytime is a lot of fun, but after night falls – and the heat of summer goes away (at least a bit) – is when the city really comes alive.
 People don’t eat until late here, not venturing out to dinner until 9, 10, maybe 11pm.
 It’s a good atmosphere that’s nice to be a part of.
 But it’s also at night when many of the city’s top sights and biggest monuments come to life, too

 Not literally, of course, but you get to see them in a different way thanks to some pretty spectacular illuminations.
 The Roman Theatre, Alcazaba, the Cathedral, and many others get the illumination treatment, making for a magical way to spend an evening in the city.
-End your night at a rooftop bar, seeing the city lit up like this, for one of the very top things to do in Malaga at night.
+Take an evening tour and end your night at one of Malaga’s many rooftop bars seeing the city all lit up for one of the very best things to do in Malaga at night.

 If you like drinking and you’re interested in seeing what things you can do in Malaga at night, well, you’re in luck: this place is pretty fun after dark.
 It’s packed full with a whole load of tapas bars, pubs, bars, drinking holes and even nightclubs that will keep even the most veteran of party animals happy till sleepytime.

 A good place to start is Downtown, specifically at the Plaza Mitjana, which is where you can get your hands on a load of happy hour drinks deals.
 Then there’s the Plaza Uncibay – close to the Cathedral – with a veritable ton of places to drink.
 Malagueta is an area that’s packed to the brim with more modern and trendy bars, clubs and pubs – and nice restaurants, too.
 The nightlife is good in Malaga, and the best way to soak it up is through a pub and club crawl.